 Arkansas State Fair

-Rodeos, livestock shows and horse shows are ubiquitous to county
+Rodeos, livestock shows and horse shows are ubiquitous to southern county

 fairs.
 Youngsters can compete in events such as calf scrambles, wild cow